 Long Ebola: The Ebola Virus can Hide for Years in the Brains of Survivors

-Ebola, one of the deadliest viruses to humans, can hide in the brain for years despite treatment.
+Even after surviving Ebola, some individuals may unknowingly carry the virus for years — a silent risk scientists are only beginning to understand.
+With fatality rates exceeding 50% in some outbreaks, Ebola remains one of the most lethal viruses known to medicine.
+It can hide in the brain for years despite treatment.
 This has been observed by US researchers in monkeys that survived their first infection.

 Ebola